SimoDax/WebexDown/README.md

 # WebexDown

-## Saves Microsoft Stream videos uploaded by Politecnico di Milano.
+## Saves Webex recordings uploaded by Politecnico di Milano.

 This project is a port of https://github.com/sup3rgiu/PoliDown from MS Stream to Webex